what3words/w3w-android-map-components/README.md

 }
 ```

-### Enable what3words features in an existing Mapbox maps app
+### Enable what3words features in an existing Mapbox maps app using W3WMapBoxWrapper

 To use Mapbox Maps on your app follow the quick start tutorial on Mapbox developer portal here: https://docs.mapbox.com/android/navigation/guides/get-started/install/